 - Luxury – Cozy Room Cusco: this bed and breakfast is a fantastic option for optimal comfort and rest, with incredible views of Cusco and the surrounding mountains.
 This highly-rated and popular B&B has excellent facilities, including a shared lounge and terrace.
 Yes, there are more luxurious options.
 But, you’ll pay a fraction of the price at Cozy Room Cusco and have just as good an accommodation experience.

 Travel insurance is a must if you’re doing high-altitude trekking in Peru, like the 7 Lakes of Ausangate.
-We recommend World Nomads as a trustworthy provider, that offers packages that specifically cover high-altitude trekking.

 You should also pack water, snacks, sunglasses, sunscreen and a hat for a tour of the 7 Lagunas of Ausangate.